XxPolynesianxX/Project-IO-MVP/Docs/High Level Architecture.md

 8. Additional features
 8.1 For any spotify links, embed an iframe of the track

+9. Background Transitions - have a dedicated css file/s for transitioning backgrounds as I scroll between pages

 Would you like me to start implementing any specific part of this structure, or would you prefer to see a working example of one of these approaches?